It started with a problem we lived through

 What we actually do

-We built a matching engine that cross-references your academic profile against university admissions requirements, tuition fees, living costs, visa policies, post-study work rights, and scholarship opportunities across 40+ countries.
-Not theoretical fit — practical fit.
-Can you get admitted, afford it, and build a career from there?
+We built an assessment engine that cross-references your academic profile against the admission requirements, tuition costs, scholarship criteria, and post-study work rights of programmes across 50+ countries.
+Not theoretical eligibility — practical eligibility.
+Can you actually get accepted, afford it, and build a career afterwards?

-Our free assessment gives you a ranked list of your best-fit countries.
-Our paid reports go deeper: matched universities, realistic cost breakdowns, visa pathways, scholarship matches, and admission probability estimates.
-Everything is built from verified data — QS Rankings, official university admissions pages, government visa portals — and reviewed on a quarterly cycle to keep up with changing requirements.
+Our free assessment gives you a ranked list of your best-fit programmes and destinations.
+Our paid reports go deeper: specific university recommendations, scholarship matches you qualify for, realistic cost breakdowns, application timelines, and concrete next steps.
+Everything is written by people who've been through the process themselves, verified against official sources, and reviewed every semester to keep up with changing requirements and deadlines.

-Between reviews, some programmes may not reflect the very latest changes — tuition fees adjust, intake windows shift, and visa rules evolve.
-We're upfront about this: we always recommend verifying specifics with universities and consulates before committing.
+Between review cycles, some programmes may not reflect the very latest changes — universities update admission criteria, scholarships open and close, and governments adjust student visa rules without much notice.
+We're upfront about this: every programme in our database shows when it was last reviewed, and we always recommend verifying specifics with official university pages before applying.

 What we are not

 Think of us as the research phase done right.
-The part that should come before you pay an agent, before you commit a deposit, before you invest your family's savings in a path that might not work.
+The part that should come before you hire an agent, before you pay a non-refundable application fee, before you commit your savings to a programme that might not be the best use of your time and money.

-We cover study-abroad pathways across Europe, North America, Asia-Pacific, the Middle East, and Oceania — because the question "where should I study?" deserves an answer built on data, not commissions.
+We cover study-abroad pathways across Europe, North America, Asia-Pacific, the Middle East, and beyond — because the question "where should I study?" doesn't respect borders, and neither do we.